Drummer05/Analysis-of-the-PPP-Loans/README.md

 - [Paycheck Protection Program (PPP) Data](https://data.sba.gov/dataset/ppp-foia)
 - [North American Industry Classification System (NAICS)](https://www.census.gov/naics/)

-- For a comprehensive understanding of the data fields used in this project, please refer to our [2022 NAICS Title](https://docs.google.com/spreadsheets/d/1Ejue9j_eugdCveuAJLtt5zJkvG5ZTkmlw0nsC3r_hqA/edit#gid=1974515149).
+For a comprehensive understanding of the data fields used in this project, please refer to our [2022 NAICS Title](https://docs.google.com/spreadsheets/d/1Ejue9j_eugdCveuAJLtt5zJkvG5ZTkmlw0nsC3r_hqA/edit#gid=1974515149).
 This dictionary provides detailed descriptions of each field, ensuring clarity and consistency in data interpretation.
-You can also get the dictionary in the dictionary file in this repository
+You can also get the dictionary in the dictionary file in this repository.

 ### Tools

 We used a range of tools:

-Azure Cloud Sotrage:
+- **Azure Cloud Storage**
-Python Anaconda: For Extraction and Transformation Azure Sinapse:
+- **Python Anaconda:** For Extraction and Transformation
-Azure SQL Database:
+- **Azure Synapse**
+- **Azure SQL Database**
-SQL: For data loading
+- **SQL:** For data loading
-DBSchema: For data modeling
+- **DBSchema:** For data modeling
-Tableu: For data serving
+- **Tableau:** For data serving
-Github: For project documentaiton
+- **GitHub:** For project documentation

 ### Analysis Questions

 A tableau dashboard will be created with the goal to answer the following questions:

 - Total loan amount by companies